Aide-de-camp: New Zealand

 As in other Commonwealth countries where the monarch is head of state, personnel from the New Zealand Defence Force serve as aides-de-camp to royal and vice-regal personages.
 The governor-general of New Zealand has two full-time aides-de-camp of the rank of army captain, lieutenant RNZN or RNZAF flight lieutenant.
 Additional and honorary aides-de-camp to the governor-general are of the rank of lieutenant colonel or equivalent.
-Aiguilettes are of the standard palace No. 1 type and worn on the right shoulder.
+Aiguillettes are of the standard palace No. 1 type and worn on the right shoulder.
 Equivalent appointments also serve the minister of Defence, the chief of Defence Force and service chiefs.
 These are usually known as military assistants (MA) personal staff officers (PSOs) or, in the case of the RNZN, flag lieutenant (flags), and wear service-specific No. 2 aiguillettes with coloured flecks (dark blue for navy, red for army and light blue for air force) on the left shoulder.

 Pakistan

-In Pakistan the president, prime minister and governors have their own aides-de-camp.
+In Pakistan, the president, prime minister, and governors have their own aides-de-camp.
 The aide-de-camp can be from any one of the three Armed Forces and typically are of the rank of captain (army), lieutenant (navy) or flight lieutenant (air force).
 The aide-de-camp to Justice Khan Habibullah Khan, while he was chief minister and leader of the house of West Pakistan, was his son, a senior bureaucrat, Captain Akhtar Munir Marwat and Captain Gohar Ayub Khan was to his father, President Field Marshal Ayub Khan.
 The chairman of the Joint Chiefs of Staff Committee and all the three service chiefs are authorised to have an aide-de-camp.
 In Pakistan, officers of the rank of major general and equivalent and above in the sister services who are in command of divisions or of peacetime commands have aides-de-camp who usually belong to their general's parent regiment/battalion.